UFO Gaming (UFO) Price Reaches $0.0000

-UFO Gaming (UFO) traded down 0.6% against the dollar during the one day period ending at 9:00 AM E.T. on July 30th.
-UFO Gaming has a market cap of $15.20 million and $1.03 million worth of UFO Gaming was traded on exchanges in the last day.
-During the last week, UFO Gaming has traded 5.8% lower against the dollar.
-One UFO Gaming token can now be purchased for $0.0000 or 0.00000000 BTC on exchanges.
+UFO Gaming (UFO) traded down 8.3% against the US dollar during the 1-day period ending at 21:00 PM ET on August 4th.
+UFO Gaming has a total market capitalization of $12.29 million and $147,612.72 worth of UFO Gaming was traded on exchanges in the last 24 hours.
+Over the last week, UFO Gaming has traded down 20.6% against the US dollar.
+One UFO Gaming token can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.